Western Australia Wildflowers Guide: When + Where to See Them

 Stirling Range National Park is home to over 1500 species of plants, with the infamous Bluff Knoll home to an estimated 40 species of orchids.

-Stay at Stirling Range Caravan Park to explore the wildflowers scattered about the walk trails in the park.
+Stay at Stirling Range Caravan Park to explore the wildflowers scattered about the walking trails in the park.
 The nearby Mt Trio Bush Camp also offers guided walks for a small fee during wildflower season.

 Read up here about conquering the famous Bluff Knoll hike!